One problem with using files on the server is that if you delete it you are not able to get it back.

 what do the other lines mean ?

-#5 Updated by arnonm almost 10 years ago
+#5 Updated by arnonm about 10 years ago

 You can access the Recycle bin with a share.
 GH allows a single recycle for all shares, or seperate ones.